troystribling/BlueCap/Documentation/SerializationDeserialization.md

 public static func serialize<T: RawDeserializable>(value: T) -> NSData
 ```

 Note that `RawType` is required to be `Deserializable`.
-An Enum partially supports RawDeserializable, so,
+An Enum partially supports `RawDeserializable`, so,

 ```swift
 enum Enabled : UInt8, RawDeserializable {